Hire me

 What is "Seyed"?

-What many don’t realize is that even most Iranians assume “Seyed” is just Arabic and stop there.
-That is why some dislike it, because it reminds them of the Arab invasions of Persia.
-The word is Arabic, yes, but its role in Iran is tied to Persian and Iranian history.
-It is not the name, it’s a title.
-The actual name is what comes after it.
-Since Iran never developed a title system like “Mr.” or “Sir,” it ended up inside IDs as if it were part of the first name.
+What many don't realize is that even most Iranians assume "Seyed" is just an Arabic title and stop there.
+That's why some dislike it, because it reminds them of the Arab invasions of Persia 14.
+The word is Arabic; true, but its role in Iran is tied to Persian, Armenians, and Iranian history.

 Iranian, not Arabic

-While “Seyed” literally means “Sir” in Arabic, its political and cultural use is distinctly Iranian.
-The Safavids (1501–1736) made Shia Islam the official religion and gave Seyyeds, descendants of the Prophet, positions in their court and clergy to legitimize their rule [2]3.
+While "Seyed" literally means "Sir" in Arabic, its political and cultural use is distinctly Iranian.
+The Safavids (1501–1736) 18 made Shia Islam the official religion and gave Seyyeds, descendants of the Prophet, positions in their court and clergy to legitimize their rule 23.

-Shah Abbas I (1588–1629) tried to strengthen the empire against both Ottoman Turks and the rising power of Arabia.
-He rebuilt Isfahan as a new capital, moved people across regions, and brought Armenians from the north into a new district called Jolfa [4]5.
+Shah Abbas I (1588–1629) 15 tried to strengthen the empire against both Ottoman Turks and the rising power of Arabia.
+He rebuilt Isfahan as a new capital, moved people across regions, and brought Armenians from the north into a new district called Jolfa 45.
 His policy was not always kind.
 Armenians were uprooted in forced migration known as the Great Surgun, but once in Isfahan they were allowed to keep their religion and culture.
 (This was what he wanted the most, to mix Iranians and reduce the influence of Arab invasion.)
-They held onto traditions with deep Iranian roots, like the festival of Vardavar, a celebration that goes back to Mithraism and Zoroastrian rituals long before Christianity 7.
-These layers of culture, preserved by Armenians, became part of the Persian story once more.

 Seyed as resistance

-Persia’s weakness made this story powerful.
-Long before Arabia’s tribes swept through, Iran had been exhausted by endless wars with Byzantium.
+Persia's weakness made this story powerful.
+Long before Arabia's tribes swept through, Iran had been exhausted by endless wars with Byzantium 20.
 Once allies, the two empires turned on each other after a court murder.
 Retaliation turned into decades of war.
 Armies drained, treasuries emptied, and ordinary people carried the weight.
-Corruption among kings and Zoroastrian priests made things worse.
-Many Persians lost faith and even sided with outsiders, thinking salvation might come from them, much like today when some believe promises of the United States or Israel about “freedom.”
+Corruption among kings and Zoroastrian priests 16 made things worse.
+Many Persians lost faith and even sided with outsiders, thinking salvation might come from them, much like today when some believe promises of the United States or Israel about "freedom."
 Into that chaos came the tribes of Arabia, who made life even harsher than before.

 But "Arabs" here means specifically the tribes of Arabia, what is now Saudi Arabia.
 The people of Lebanon, Syria, Iraq, and Egypt carried Iranian and Assyrian heritage.
 That is exactly why Saudi rulers and Israel dislike those nations today, because they are tied to civilizations that resisted domination.